 1) It all starts with the patient experience, which typically begins with a phone call.

 The person who answers the phone can make or break a new patient relationship, so they must be patient, caring and kind.

-If you are unsure of how this person is doing in their role, take a look at patient survey comments, Yelp reviews and consider any staff member conflicts involving that person.
+If you are unsure of how this person is doing in their role, take a look at patient survey comments, online reviews, and consider any staff member conflicts involving that person.